CannerCMS/docs.canner.io/docs/file-canner-resolver-js.md

 }
 ```

-If you don't need any resolvers, you can just exports a empty object.
+If you don't need any resolvers, you can just exports a empty object or delete the file.

 **canner.resolver.js**